 Johnson & Johnson and its main talc supplier, Imerys Talc, have been ordered to pay $117 million in compensation to a man who says he developed mesothelioma after years of using talcum powder, Reuters reports.
 The judgment comes in the second trial to consider allegations that Johnson & Johnson-branded baby powders contain asbestos, a naturally-occurring mineral and the only known cause of mesothelioma.

 NJ Couple Wins $117M In Talc-Mesothelioma Case

-On Wednesday, April 11, 2018, a jury in the New Jersey state court for Middlesex County announced an award of $80 million in punitive damages, adding to a $37 million award of compensatory damages granted the week before.
+On Wednesday, April 11, 2018, a jury in the New Jersey state court for Middlesex County where the talc cancer lawsuit was filed, announced an award of $80 million in punitive damages, adding to a $37 million award of compensatory damages granted the week before.
 The money will go to Stephen Lanzo, who secured $30 million in compensatory damages, and his wife, who was awarded $7 million in compensation.
 Johnson & Johnson is one of the largest private employers in New Jersey, headquartered in New Brunswick.